Into Annwn

 It explains...

-• why many (all?) polytheistic cultures will build shrines for, worship, and/or propitiate beings who aren't necessarily considered "gods" per se (in addition to the idea of hospitality and just being good neighbors),
+why many (all?) polytheistic cultures will leave offerings for, worship, and/or propitiate beings who aren't necessarily considered "gods" per se (in addition to the idea of hospitality and just being good neighbors),

-• the insistence of many cultures on the veneration of ancestors, especially very important ones -- so they may reach some critical mass of spiritual power and become gods who may then have the power to intervene on behalf of humans,
+the insistence of many cultures on the veneration of ancestors, especially very important ones -- so they may reach some critical mass of spiritual power and become gods who may then have the power to intervene on behalf of humans &/or so living humans can claim descent from a god (again, apotheosis),

-• the overlap between the Tylwyth Teg/Fair Folk and the Gods (or Alfar, or YoÌ„kai, or whatever your culture calls the not-quite-human but also not-quite-gods sometimes-very-powerful spirit beings who inhabit the Otherworld, not that these are all identical, they aren't, but making sweeping generalizations here) -- whether you see them as demi-gods, or as just other types of spirit beings who are more powerful than humans (in some ways) but not quite powerful enough to be rendered gods (except of course when they are also rendered gods),
+the overlap between the Tylwyth Teg/Fair Folk and the Gods (or Álfar, or Yōkai, or whatever your culture calls the not-quite-human but also not-quite-gods sometimes-very-powerful spirit beings who inhabit the Otherworld, not that these are all identical, they aren't, but making sweeping generalizations here) -- whether you see them as demi-gods, or as just other types of spirit beings who are more powerful than humans (in some ways) but not quite powerful enough to be rendered gods (except of course when they are also rendered gods!),

 So, is Rhiannon a deity?
 Royalty among the Tylwyth Teg?
 A human's (or perhaps a deity who is a role model for human kings) fairy bride? ...Yes.